syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/pivot-chart.md

 User can enable the grouping bar by setting the property [`ShowGroupingBar`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotView.html#Syncfusion_EJ2_PivotView_PivotView_ShowGroupingBar) in [`PivotView`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotView.html) class as **true**.
 The grouping bar in pivot chart shows a dropdown list in value axis instead of buttons.
 The dropdown list holds list of value fields bounded in the [`PivotViewDataSourceSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewDataSourceSettings.html) and it can be switched to draw the pivot chart with the selected value field.
 This has been defined as the default behavior in the pivot chart component.
 For more information regarding the grouping bar, refer the [grouping bar](./grouping-bar) topic.

-> For multiple axis support, buttons will be placed in value axis instead of dropdown list.
+N> For multiple axis support, buttons will be placed in value axis instead of dropdown list.

 {% if page.publishingplatform == "aspnet-core" %}